Are you looking for alternative Easter gifts for kids?

 Playmobil Robo Gangsta Spy Glider

 I am not sure why I have never seen these before, I must walk around with my eyes closed.
 This is just fantastic, this is a plastic Easter egg with a Playmobil toy in.
+This is a fantastic alternative Easter gift for boys.
 I know most little boys would actually prefer this to a chocolate egg!